The best dehydrating recipes for drying fruits, vegetables, meats, and more! Learn the basics of dehydrating for any beginner or pro!

 While air drying or oven drying is an option, a dehydrator just makes the task easier.

 If you need a suggestion about what kind of dehydrator to get that fits your space, your needs, and your budget, check out this information.

-- Dehydrator - Any dehydrator will do, but there are a few that are better options if you are in the market of investing in one.
+- Dehydrator – Any dehydrator will do, but there are a few that are better options if you are in the market for investing in one.
 Here are some tips for the best dehydrators for any budget.

 - Oven – many foods can be dehydrated with an oven set at its lowest setting with the door propped open.
 Be careful to watch for burning, and follow the tips in this post on how to dehydrate in your oven, and you should be able to do most recipes and techniques listed here.

-- A Quiet place to hang- many herbs don't need anything more than being gathered and hung to dry in a dark, low humidity, clean space.
+- A quiet place to hang- many herbs don’t need anything more than being gathered and hung to dry in a dark, low humidity, clean space.

 Additional Tools that will be helpful